Large scoop of cream cheese frosting on a black rubber spatula with a metal handle over a black and white marble surface (with logo overlay)

 Large mixing bowl with creamed butter and cream cheese on a wooden surface

-Slowly add the powdered sugar while mixing on low speed.
+Slowly add the powdered sugar while mixing it on low speed.
 Once the powdered sugar has been mixed in, set the speed to high.
 Mix until the frosting is smooth.
 Scrape the sides of the bowl as needed.
 If the frosting is too thin, add more powdered sugar.
 If it’s too thick, add a tablespoon of milk.
 Continue to stir until the frosting is smooth.
 It should be thick enough to stick to a spatula when you pull it out of the bowl.

 Large mixing bowl with cream cheese frosting on a wooden surface